Skip to Content

 This small public beach is located just a short walk away from the Nassau Cruise Port and offers an ideal spot for swimming & relaxing in the sun.

 What makes this public Nassau beach convenient is that there are food stalls selling fried seafood & hotdogs along with beer & alcoholic beverages.
-This means that you can have lunch right on the beach!

 While most of the places serving food & beverage take credit cards, be sure to bring cash with you so you can rent beach chairs or snorkeling gear.